 - By focussing on a local endangered species, learn about the effort it takes to help a species avoid extinction and why Zoos Victoria believe it’s worth the sustained effort to maintain diversity

 Plan your excursion

 Maintaining Biodiversity is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
-This could include a raincoat, closed toed shoes, hat and sun protection.
-Students will need a copy of the student booklet, clipboard and a pen.
+This could include a raincoat, hat and sun protection.